 Elective – May or may not be a RDN.

 NO, it is your responsibility to locate all preceptors.
-This is a primary tenet of Priority Nutrition Care Distance Dietetic Internship will be able to help you determine whether a Preceptor is acceptable, and will help with other leads, AFTER you have been matched, to help round out the breadth and depth of your experiences.
-The Internship has the final decision on whether a particular Preceptor is acceptable, but it is YOUR responsibility to find your own Preceptors.
+This is a primary tenet of Priority Nutrition Care's business model and has been since the origination of our Program.
+The Internship has the final decision on whether a particular Preceptor is appropriate, but it is YOUR responsibility to find your own Preceptors.
 The extent to which it appears that you have made that effort will be important in how we view your application.
 Due to confidentiality and privacy issues PNCDDI will not provide names and contact information of previous preceptors or interns.

 Ask your Preceptors to submit a completed Preceptor form ONLINE at www.PNCDDI.com under the Information for Preceptors Tab.
 This form serves as documentation that the Preceptor has agreed to precept you and provides the information that we need to determine that the Preceptor has the appropriate credentials.
 Be aware that the Preceptor must agree to complete and submit the required documentation, which includes proof of credentials (i.e. Registration, Licensure etc.) and a list of recent continuing education activities.
 This is a requirement of our accreditors.